drgerg/Pi-based-weather-station/README.md

 The goal of this project is to take advantage of the availability of the modular Pi and Arduino sensors and boards to create a weather station that I could repair when something died.
 The Pi lives on the pole with the sensors, and communicates over WiFi.

-The project is being written in Python 3.
-Everything stays here, this is not ever going to be on the web, although I do upload data to a [PWS site](https://www.pwsweather.com/).
+The project is written in Python 3.

+I don't try to make this system available to the Internet.
+It is intended to be viewed and used locally, or by means of a VPN.
+I do upload data to [PWS site](https://www.pwsweather.com/), which works really well.

 I am making every attempt to provide enough documentation and schematics for anyone else to duplicate what I've done.